fhiso/basic-concepts/basic-concepts.md

 ## Characters and strings

+{.ednote}  The concepts related to *strings* were originally defined in the CEV Concepts draft.
+This section has been moved here to be more generally usable.

 **Characters** are specified by reference to their *code point* number in [ISO 10646], without regard to any particular character encoding.
 In this standard, *characters* may be identified in this standard by their